 Follow a plan and take the guesswork out of it.
 Having someone tell us what to do can be SO helpful if we’re overwhelmed by all the options.

-This is why #SkipTheGym takes all the guesswork out of the equation.
-In my at-home exercise solution, you’ll be set up with a done-for-you 4-week exercise program that makes it nearly impossible to miss your workouts.
+This is why the #GoldilocksFitness Program takes all the guesswork out of the equation.
+In my free DIY 7 day workout plan, you’ll be set up with a done-for-you exercise program that will help you start seeing results by exercising for *just the right amount*.
 Get more details here.